 We can build success but become proud.

-We can dress from stacked closets but be naked in compassion, kindness, humility, gentleness, and patience.
+We can dress from overflowing closets but be naked in compassion, kindness, humility, gentleness, and patience.

-We can grow immature, weak, apathetic, arrogant, lukewarm, lose our saltiness and become diluted by keeping up with the Joneses.
+We can grow immature, weak, apathetic, arrogant, lukewarm, lose our saltiness and become diluted (to name a few!) by keeping up with the Joneses.
 Read John's letter to the church of Laodicea!

-Often when Christians live in other countries, especially ones that persecute their faith, their faith is tested and strengthened more than if they were in a country of religious freedom.
+Often when Christians live in countries that persecute them for their faith, they are tested and strengthened more than if they were in a country of religious freedom.

 Let's not hide from persecution right here in America!

 You left heaven and lived in a place that was undeserving of You.
-The world cannot contain your glory and so You humbled yourself out of your calling to become one of us in order to save us.
-I praise you, Lord, because you do not give to us as the world gives.
+The world cannot contain Your glory and so You humbled Yourself to become one of us in order to save us.
+I praise You, Lord, because You do not give to us as the world gives.
 You do not bless us with treasures that can deteriorate, get stolen, or be destroyed.
 You bless us with a forever love, life to the fullest, and salvation for our souls in heaven!
-Even if life in this world is troubled we do not need to fear because you are with us and gift us a peace beyond this world's understanding.
+Forgive us, Lord, for our apathy!
+Forgive us for our entitlement!
+Forgive us for our ignorance!
+Thank you for the blessings of our country.
+We get to worship and live our faith with freedom.
+Please guard our hearts to never take that gift for granted.
+We are discouraged when our nation rejects you.
+Help us stand up and shine your light even if it means we are persecuted.
+Please comfort our persecuted brothers and sisters with your power and peace beyond this world's understanding.
+You too were persecuted.
+Transform the hearts of the persecutors so that they may come to know Your love.
+Fill us with the Helper, the Holy Spirit, that we may we be dangerous to Satan and his schemes!
 Thank you Lord, Jesus.
 Your kingdom come.
 Your will be done.
 Amen.